noahzeisberg/FyUTILS/README.md

 Hacking is illegal.
 This tool is only made for ethical purposes like analysing your own infrastructure.
 You'll be responsible for everything you do with this tool.

 # Nitro installation
-You can install FyUTILS by running the following command in the [Nitro CLI](https://github.com/NoahOnFyre/Nitro) (Requires Nitro 1.1.0):
+You can install FyUTILS by running the following command in the [Nitro CLI](https://github.com/NoahOnFyre/Nitro) (Requires Nitro 1.1.1 or higher):
 ```
 get fyutils
 ```